Who is Jaume Plensa?

 Jaume Plensa is an ardent reader and his work is inspired by poetry and literature.
 He cites Shakespeare, Goethe, and Black as some of his major inspirations.
 Throughout his works, Plensa has managed on numerous occasions to bring physicality to the intangible sounds of verbal language and poetry, paying homage to his deep love of all things literature.
 This includes works like the Nomade sculpture that allows the audience to look through the spaces between the letters and see mankind as a single unified piece.
 Doing this, he is not trying to express the meaning of words, rather the material essence.
 The letters used in the sculptures are not necessarily sensible in terms of words and sentences.
 However, they serve to establish the traditional nature of language and its fundamental essence, which functions as a symbol.

 With different materials, it means that the shape of his work took different formations, and despite this, Plensa maintains that all his works are the embodiment of the same core concept.
 In all his works, Plensa tries to avoid negative assertions and instead, propagate only hope, unity, and beauty, and create the feeling of togetherness despite the societal hurdles that discrete humankind.
-Plensa’s main idea throughout his works is a gentle look on all of us and our connection with the external and internal world.
+Plensa’s main idea throughout his works is a gentle look at all of us and our connection with the external and internal world.
 If one can keenly peep through the hollows between the letters used to build the sculpture, you will be able to see humanity as a whole.

 Video: The Iconic Public Sculpture Art of Jaume Plensa